 Charles subsequently spent several years as legal counsel for the Organization for Security and Cooperation in Europe (OSCE), first in Pristina and then in Vienna and Tbilisi.
 As Senior Legal Advisor in the Office of the Head of the OSCE Mission in Kosovo, his assignments to support democratic development included advising Kosovo’s Constitutional Commission in drafting the chapters of Kosovo’s constitution covering decentralization, economic and fiscal policy, and independent public institutions.
 In Vienna, he served in the Office of the OSCE Secretary General, and in Tbilisi as the chief legal counsel for the OSCE’s Mission to Georgia, where his tasks included handling the legal repercussions of Russia’s 2008 invasion.

-Since 2009, Charles has worked primarily as an independent consultant.
-His primary assignments have included advising the Presidential Administration of the Russian Federation on institutional, legal, and administrative reforms in the justice sector; leading a comprehensive property reform project in Albania, designed to strengthen property rights to promote economic development and the rule of law; and serving in Armenia as Policy Advisor on Justice Reforms for the European Union Advisory Group.
-In this period he has carried out additional work in Albania, Armenia, Bosnia-Herzegovina, Georgia, Kazakhstan, Kosovo, Serbia, Spain, and Ukraine.
+From 2009-2014, Charles worked primarily as an independent consultant.
+His primary assignments included advising the Presidential Administration of the Russian Federation on institutional, legal, and administrative reforms in the justice sector; leading a comprehensive property reform project in Albania, designed to strengthen property rights to promote economic development and the rule of law; and serving as the European Union's high-level policy advisor to the Republic of Armenia on justice reforms.
+In this period he carried out additional work in Albania, Armenia, Bosnia-Herzegovina, Georgia, Kazakhstan, Kosovo, Serbia, Spain, and Ukraine.

 In 2014, Charles joined Salzburg Global Seminar, an Austrian-American institution that hosts international strategic programs for current and future leaders to solve issues of global concern and to tackle systems challenges critical for the next generation.
 As program director, he is primarily responsible for designing, developing, and implementing programs on global justice, democracy, economics, rule of law, and international diplomacy.